alphaspirit - Fotolia

 RAID 4: Parity disk and block-level striping

 RAID 4 uses a dedicated parity disk along with block-level striping across disks to protect data.
 With RAID 4, the number of bits on multiple disks is added together, and the total is kept on the separate parity disk.
-Those stored bits are used to help with data recovery when a dive fails.
+Those stored bits are used to help with data recovery when a drive fails.

 Advantages.
 Striping enables data to be read from any disk.
 RAID 4 is good for sequential data access.

 Disadvantages.
-The use of a dedicated parity disk can cause performance bottlenecks for write operations, because all writes must go to the dedicated disk.
+The use of a dedicated parity disk can cause performance bottlenecks for write operations because all writes must go to the dedicated disk.

 Best use.
 With alternatives such as RAID 5 now available, RAID 4 isn't used much.